Documentation Index

 TCP throughput depends on how much unacknowledged data a sender and receiver can keep in flight.
-On long-distance or otherwise high-latency paths, the default Linux TCP buffer limits can constrain a single flow before the network link is saturated.
+On long-distance or high-latency connections, the default Linux TCP buffer limits can constrain a single flow before the network link is saturated.

-This page shows how to increase TCP receive and send window limits on a Linux VM in Nebius AI Cloud.
+This article shows how to increase TCP receive and send window limits on a Linux virtual machine (VM) in Nebius AI Cloud.

 Use this tuning if your workload transfers large amounts of data over connections with both: